natewatson999/udp-hub/README.md

 Returns an object with two values: "udp4" and "udp6".
 The two are each address objects, as defined in the <a href="https://nodejs.org/api/dgram.html">dgram documentation</a>.

+#### udpHub.createSocket.bind(port, address, callback)

+Binds this socket so that it's perpetually active.
+If port is specified, then the socket will listen on that port; and if port is not specified, a port will be randomly assigned from the non-well-known ports "Or as I like to call them, the Dancing With The Stars ports".
+I advise to have a port specified.
+If callback is specified, it is to have no parameters, and will be exectued when this socket fires "listening".
+If address is specified, this socket will ignore all data that doesn't come from this address.
+I advise against using address.

+#### udpHub.createSocket.setTTL(count)

+This function has one parameter: count.
+This changes the number of hops a packet is allowed to make if it's sent.
+It can be any integer between 1 and 255.
+Most systems default to 64.
+Certain network configurations will change this number on the fly, so this method is not reliable.

+#### udpHub.createSocket.setBroadcast(value)

+Sets this socket so that it's either capable of broadcasting or not capable of broadcasting.
+If value is true, then the multicastTTL is reset to 64.

 ### Domain Name related functions

 #### udpHub.ipFormat